kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 version-specific identifier; in HTTP/2 this is the Stream ID, in HTTP/3 this is either the Stream ID or Push ID.

-## HTTP/2 REPRIORITY Frame
+## HTTP/2 PRIORITY_UPDATE Frame

-The HTTP/2 REPRIORITY frame (type=0xF) carries the stream ID of the response that is being reprioritized, and the updated priority in ASCII text, using the same representation as that of the Priority header field value.
+The HTTP/2 PRIORITY_UPDATE frame (type=0xF) carries the stream ID of the response that is being reprioritized, and the updated priority in ASCII text, using the same representation as that of the Priority header field value.

-The REPRIORITY frame is sent on stream 0.
+The PRIORITY_UPDATE frame is sent on stream 0.

 ~~~ drawing
   0                   1                   2                   3